 Commercial determinants of health and health inequalities, and other more upstream factors that contribute to health and wellbeing.

-Chiara is involved in the London Public Health & Housing Network, a network of public health practitioners at local authorities and academics interested in the intersection between housing and health.
+Chiara has been involved in the London Public Health & Housing Network, a network of public health practitioners at local authorities and academics interested in the intersection between housing and health.
 She has helped organise and facilitate a workshop on private rented sector licensing in March 2020.
 Chiara carried our a three month placement at Haringey Council and during this time was asked to perform an exploratory analysis into the online food delivery environment.

 What has been your career journey so far?

 I have quite an interdisciplinary background.
 I did a Liberal Arts and Sciences undergraduate degree, majoring in psychology and global health, and an MSc in Health and Society – both in the Netherlands.
 During my studies, I co-founded a student consultancy firm where I co-led the process- and impact evaluation of a local health education programme for school-aged children.
 This was a participatory research project in close collaboration with local government and implementers.
 The experience of working in a research team and being involved in the design of a study from start to finish made me realise that research is something I want to pursue.
 Before applying for the NIHR SPHR Pre-doctoral fellowship I briefly worked at Maastricht University (the Netherlands) as a research assistant, where I contributed to the evaluation of a national “whole-of-society” initiative by the Dutch Ministry of Health, Welfare and Sport.